Wheest/wheest.github.io/_posts/2026-02-14-mahnoz_police.md

 <img src="{{site.url}}/assets/headers/2026-01-mahnoz.png" width="1024">

 Dr Dr Mahnoz Illias completed her PhD at the University of Glasgow in 2025.
-Aye, she really is a double doctor 😎, originally gaining a medical degree in Bangladesh, before completing an MSc in Global Mental Health, supported by the Commonwealth Scholarship Commission.
-Her PhD research focused on female police officers in the UK, examining how organisational structures and culture impact their health and well-being.
+Aye, she really is a double doctor 😎, originally earning a medical degree in Bangladesh, before completing an MSc in Global Mental Health at the University of Glasgow, supported by the Commonwealth Scholarship Commission.
+Her PhD research examined policing as a gendered organisation and the impact on the health and well-being of female police staff and officers in the UK.
 Here, I had a wee chat with her about her research and perspectives.

 <!--more-->